Diderot-Language/examples/README.md

-The **lamont** and **charisee** branches were created to support strand communication (for particle systems) and tensor field operators (based on the EIN internal representation), respectively, but these functionalities have been merged into the vis15 branch.
+The **lamont** and **charisee** branches were created to support strand communication (for particle systems) and tensor field operators (based on the EIN internal representation), respectively, but these mechanisms have since been merged into the vis15 branch.

 **To configure and build** any of these branches, the steps are the same.
 First go into the source directory for the branch, for example: